 The MBDP can accept a donation if only the corneas have been harvested for organ donation.

 If any internal organs have been harvested for organ donation the MBDP must decline the donation because we must have a complete donor for educational purposes.
-Also if organs have been harvested we cannot complete our long-term secondary preservation.
+If organs have been harvested we also cannot complete our long-term secondary preservation.

 What choices do I and my family have in regard to final disposition of my remains after the anatomical study is complete: